AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 **`Fancy_Augmentation_for_Classification/configs/efficientnet/Fitted_Test_EfficientNet_B4.py` can be used to test the newly trained model with the same training setup as this work.**

-If changes have been made to the train settings, with respect to those proposed in this repository, it is crucial to make the same changes to both `Standard_Test_EfficientNet_B4.py` or `Fitted_Test_EfficientNet_B4.py`.
+If changes have been made to the train settings, with respect to those proposed in this repository, it is crucial to make the same changes to `Fitted_Test_EfficientNet_B4.py`.
 Particular attention is paid to the number of classes, the name of the classes, the Data Pipeline, the Dataset configs: make sure they are like those set in the train phase(If any changes were made to it).

-In any case, you have to insert in to both `Standard_Test_EfficientNet_B4.py` or `Fitted_Test_EfficientNet_B4.py` the path corresponding to the checkpoint on which you want to test the model (file `.pth`, in line with the entry checkpoint), and the paths of your dataset: the same inserted in the training phase, at training, val and test sets.
+In any case, you have to insert in to `Fitted_Test_EfficientNet_B4.py` the path corresponding to the checkpoint on which you want to test the model (file `.pth`, in line with the entry checkpoint), and the paths of your dataset: the same inserted in the training phase, at training, val and test sets.

-**Example: Suppose we only want to test the Norm Plus dataset, using the respective trained model available on this repository.
-Looking at the box, it belongs to the color red, which means that in testing phase I have to use the `Fitted_Test_EfficientNet_B4.py` configuration.
-Since the pre-trained model is being used, I don't need to make any changes to the `Fitted_Test_EfficientNet_B4.py` file, other than inserting the dataset paths, and the corresponding trained model path.**
+**Example: Suppose we want to test the model, trained as explained above.
+I don't need to make any changes to the `Fitted_Test_EfficientNet_B4.py` file, other than inserting the dataset paths, and the corresponding trained model path.**

-Therefore, once the right paths have been entered, in the right configuration(`Standard_Test_EfficientNet_B4.py` or `Fitted_Test_EfficientNet_B4.py`) for the dataset we want to test, we can proceed.
+Therefore, once the right paths have been entered, in the configuration(`Fitted_Test_EfficientNet_B4.py`) for the dataset we want to test, we can proceed.

-Assuming the right changes, as explained above, have been made, for example, to `Fitted_Test_EfficientNet_B4.py`, run the following block to calculate the average accuracy top-1 across all test images (Ex: with the checkpoint saved at epoch 142):
+Assuming the right changes, as explained above, have been made, to `Fitted_Test_EfficientNet_B4.py`, run the following block to calculate the average accuracy top-1 across all test images (Ex: with the checkpoint saved at epoch 142):
 ```
 cd mmclassification
 python tools/test.py /.../Fancy_Augmentation_for_Classification/configs/efficientnet/Fitted_Test_EfficientNet_B4.py \